spgriffs/energryAwarnessTest/process.md

 ----

 ## Data ##
-## TODO: add more detail about the data
 We got our data from a github repository called tracebase.
 The data contains timestamps for specific appliances and their power draw for that time.
 The time between samples ranges but is around 5 seconds between readings.
 The data is sparse as to which appliances have use on which days, i.e. all appliances do not have data for each day.
-Typically the data for a particular appliance has samples of 5 seconds for a single day to over a week.
+Typically the data for a particular appliance has samples of 5 seconds spanning a single day to over a week.

 Link: https://github.com/areinhardt/tracebase/tree/master/complete